 Authentication

-Peering VoIP SPs shall support TLS mutual authentication during the TLS session establishment phase, as described in the IETF RFC associated with the TLS version being used (e.g., RFC 5249 for TLS 1.2, or RFC 8446 for TLS 1.3).

 During the TLS session handshake, each VoIP SP shall send its TLS certificate to the peer VoIP SP.
-The VoIP SP shall validate the certificate received from the peer VoIP SP as described in [RFC 5280], including the path validation procedure to verify that the certificate chains to a trusted root certificate.
-The VoIP SP shall extract the SIP domain identity (or identities) of the peer VoIP SP from the peer’s TLS certificate, as defined in section 7.1 of RFC 5922.
-The VoIP SP acting as TLS client shall verify that the SIP domain identity obtained from the certificate matches the SIP domain identity used to initiate the TLS session with the peer SP, as described in section 7.3 of RFC 5922.
-The VoIP SP acting as TLS server shall verify that the SIP domain identity obtained from the certificate matches the SIP domain identity that it received from one of its peer SPs (see clause 5.1.1), as described in section 7.4 of RFC 5922.
+Each VoIP SP shall validate the certificate received from its peer as described in [RFC 5280], including the path validation procedure to verify that the certificate chains to a trusted root certificate.
+If the certificates are valid, the VoIP SPs shall perform TLS mutual authentication, as described in the IETF RFC associated with the TLS version being used (e.g., RFC 5249 for TLS 1.2, or RFC 8446 for TLS 1.3).
+Each VoIP SP shall extract the SIP domain name from the peer’s TLS certificate, as defined in section 7.1 of RFC 5922.
+The VoIP SP acting as TLS client shall verify that the SIP domain name obtained from the certificate matches the trusted domain name used to initiate the TLS session with the peer SP, as described in section 7.3 of RFC 5922.
+The VoIP SP acting as TLS server shall verify that the SIP domain name obtained from the certificate matches a trusted SIP domain name obtained from one of its peer SPs (see clause 5.1.1), as described in section 7.4 of RFC 5922.

 Editor’s note: Consider addition of certificate transparency, and also review these authentication procedures.

-The VoIP SP should verify the revocation status of the certificate using OCSP [RFC 6960].
-OCSP stapling should be used to minimize latency ([RFC 6066] and [RFC 6961]); therefore, both sides should provide OCSP staples to a peer as well as understand OCSP staples received from a peer.

 Media and Session Interactions

-Section 14 of SIPconnect 2.0 describes the procedures related to support of media on the SIP Trunk interface.
+This section describes the procedures related to support of media on the non-facilities-based VoIP interconnection interface.

 Media Transport